Gold Awards 2018: Drashti Dhami, Mouni-Sriti, Hina Khan, Vivian & Others Set Red Carpet On Fire!

 Drashti Dhami

-Silsila Badalte Rishton Ka actress, Drashti Dhami looked simple yet gorgeous in white one-shoulder dress.
+Silsila Badalte Rishton Ka actress, Drashti Dhami looked simple yet gorgeous in a white one-shoulder gown.
 Sharing the picture, the actress wrote, "Gold awards !!!
 Red Carpet !!! .Clothes @mandirawirkhq .Make up @santosh_makeupartist .
 Hair @zulekha333 .
 Special thanks to @anusoru for helping me last min 😘😘😘" - (sic)

 Arshi Khan